Third Preference (EB-3)

 We Help Clients Secure EB-3 Visas in Texas

 The EB-3 visa is an immigrant visa (preference category three) for U.S. employment-based permanent residency.
-The visa is reserved for individuals who are defined as “skilled workers,” “professionals,” or “other workers” (also known as unskilled workers).
+This is reserved for individuals who are defined as “skilled workers,” “professionals,” or “other workers” (also known as unskilled workers).
 Although the qualifications for an EB-3 visa are less stringent than either an EB-1 or an EB-2 visa, the backlog and waiting times for it may be longer.

 EB-3 Requirements